ob6854w/Eco-Fashion-Marketplace/README.md

 ### Problem

-Why is your app needed?
-Background information around any pain points or other reasons.
 Among the world's most polluting businesses is the fashion industry.
 The environment is harmed during the clothes manufacture process.
 This has compelled a lot of fashion businesses to use eco-friendly production techniques.
 Many of these fashion labels use organic cotton and upcycled resources to create high-end, eco-friendly apparel.

 Consumers, interested in purchasing sustainable fashion invest significant time  and effort into researching brands and their practices.
 They often resort to searching through various online platforms, reading product descriptions, and checking customer reviews to assess a brand's sustainability credentials.

 ### User Profile

-Who will use your app?
-How will they use it?
-Any special considerations that your app must take into account.

 - Fashion enthusiasts:
     - looking for a sustainable fashion brands